pennyfx/numerai/README.md

 ## Approach:

 The jupyter notebook explains different steps taken while building the model.
-We got a final validation accuracy of 51.92%.

 1. We perform an exploratory data analysis (EDA) to visualize and explore the feature space.
 We made specific inference of features having strong positive and negative correlation.